Efficacy and Safety Study of Tisotumab Vedotin for Patients With Solid Tumors (innovaTV 207)

 Detailed Description

 The primary goal of this trial is to assess the activity, safety, and tolerability of tisotumab vedotin for the treatment of selected solid tumors.
-Patients will be treated with single agent tisotumab vedotin or tisotumab vedotin in combination with other agents.
+Patients will be treated with single agent tisotumab vedotin or tisotumab vedotin in combination with other anticancer agents.
 Patients who meet eligibility criteria will be enrolled into cohorts based on tumor type.
-Tumor types to be evaluated include colorectal cancer, squamous non-small cell lung cancer (sqNSCLC), exocrine pancreatic adenocarcinoma, and squamous cell carcinoma of the head and neck (SCCHN).
+Tumor types to be evaluated include colorectal cancer, squamous non-small cell lung cancer (sqNSCLC), exocrine pancreatic adenocarcinoma, and head and neck squamous cell carcinoma (HNSCC).

 Study Type